Bookroo/bookroo.github.io/_posts/2017-09-22-solly-baby-and-bookroo-giveaway.md

 ![sollybaby and bookroo giveaway]({{site.baseurl}}/assets/img/posts/giveaway.jpg)

 US participants only.
 Giveaway runs now - Monday, Oct.
-2 at 11:59 PM.
+2 at 11:59 PM MST.
 The winner will be chosen within 24 hours, and notified here in a comment reply.

 Good luck, lovely ladies!